dandeliao/muralzim/README.md

 # muralzim
-an exercise on drag & drop interfaces with vanilla javascript
+An exercise on drag & drop interfaces with vanilla javascript

 ## Overview

-It is a simple html + css + js website which functions as a mural for posting notes for yourself.
+The website functions as a mural for posting notes for yourself.

 Some functionalities: